Randstad: Motorways

 The Randstad has various motorways, most of them starting around Amsterdam and Rotterdam.
 Many (inter)national corridors start in the Randstad, including the A1, A2, A4, A5, A6, A7, A8, A9, A10, A12, A13, A15, A16, A20, A27 and A28 autosnelwegen, as well as various commuter routes.

 The Randstad network of motorways carry some of the highest traffic volumes in Europe.
 Until 2005 most motorways used to be no wider than four or six lanes, but from 2005 on capacity of most major highways expanded to six or eight and on some parts even ten lanes.
 A 14-lane highway is projected near Utrecht.
 Some hard shoulders are in use as peak hour lanes – traffic is allowed to use the hard shoulder as a third or fourth lane during periods of congestion, when traffic management signs indicate.
 Since these expansions traffic jams (which used to be quite intense) have been reduced by up to 25%.
-Traffic on the highway still is quite heavy, though.
+Traffic on the highway still is quite heavy however.

 Because of the many obstructions in minor roads, such as one-way or circular routes (often created to make living neighbourhoods safer), a lot of local traffic also uses the motorways.

 Another growing issue is the number of trucks on the radiating motorways from the Randstad; truck volumes can be as high as 20,000 trucks per day, occupying the entire right lane on some motorways.